rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 #### Restrictions

-The following features are not working or disabled:
+The following devices or features are not working or disabled:

 - NVIDIA GeForce GT 620M
+- Realtek SD Card Reader
 - F2 Status-Indicator LED

 ---